Jack-Coutts/ThyCa_Multimorbidity_UKBB/README.md

 ## Methodology

+The methodology used for ths work was adapted from Zemedikun et al. in which agglomerative heirarchical clustering was used to identify a cluster of disease related to thyroid cancer that was small enough for association rule mining to run.
+The clustering technique used the Jaccard distance metric and the single linkage method.
+Following this, association rule mining was applied to identify association rules between diseases.
+The association rules were measured by a value known as the lift which is a number  rpresenting how often two diseases are seen to co-occur compared to how often they would be expected to co-occur by chance.
+The higher the lift, the strongter the association between two diseases.

+The protocal was also applied for three medications prescribed to individuals follwing a thyroidectomy, a common thyroid cancer treatement, to determine whether the disease results were due to thyroid cancer or drugs prescibed for it.

+*Reference:*

 Zemedikun, D.T. et al. (2018) ‘Patterns of Multimorbidity in Middle-Aged and Older Adults: An Analysis of the UK Biobank Data’, Mayo Clinic Proceedings, 93(7), pp. 857–866.
 Available at: https://doi.org/10.1016/j.mayocp.2018.02.012.